Industrial Logistics Properties Trust (ILPT) Shares Down Despite Recent Market Volatility

-Industrial Logistics Properties Trust (NASDAQ: ILPT)’s stock price has decreased by -6.61 compared to its previous closing price of 4.39. but the company has seen a -8.99% decline in its stock price over the last five trading sessions.
+Industrial Logistics Properties Trust (NASDAQ: ILPT)’s stock price has decreased by -9.57 compared to its previous closing price of 4.23.
+Nevertheless, the company has seen a -12.87% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Industrial Logistics Properties Trust (NASDAQ: ILPT) Right Now?